 Online Application Form

-Online Application FormFunding for research of the highest qualityThe Cambridge Philosophical Society has a fund for the award of studentships or grants for research in the natural sciences or any branch of technology or mathematics.
+The Cambridge Philosophical Society (CPS) has a fund for the award of studentships for research in the natural sciences or any branch of technology or mathematics.
 The primary purpose of these awards is to provide for the continuation of an exceptionally promising piece of research beyond the usual standard of the PhD.
-Applications may also be made to allow extra time for the completion of a PhD thesis which has been delayed by circumstances outside the applicant’s control, but in these cases the applicant must demonstrate that they have already applied to relevant University, Department and College funds.
-Notes to applicants
+Applications may also be made to allow extra time for the completion of a PhD thesis which has been delayed by circumstances outside the applicant’s control.
+Applicants are strongly encouraged to read the guidance notes below in full before applying.

 From Darwin’s paper on evolution to the development of stem cell research, publications from the Society continue to shape the scientific landscape.